AndreaMarcolongo/Hiragana-and-Kanji-OCR-Project/README.md

    ```
    virtual_env/Scripts/activate
    ```
- 7.Install all the project dependencies using:
+ 7. Install all the project dependencies using:
    ```
    pip install -r requirements.txt
    ```